rcatwr/rcatwr.github.io/_posts/2016-06-22-Hello-everybody-and-how-do-you-do.md

 ---
-image: 'windowStar.jpg'
+image: 'dude_4_18_16.png'
-caption: 'Photo by RM'
+caption: 'drawing by RM'
 caption_url: ''
 ---

-This is my first post on this thing.
-More to come!
+Hello! this is my first post on my new web portal.

 <!--more-->

+I'll be using this as a place to store my odds and ends including code, drawings (like the one above), cool videos and quotes I like.